Zack340/RaspberryPiSimulinkDriverForHX711/README.md

 ### Implementation in your model
 Copy the "HX711" block to your model.
 If the target language is C, refer to "SampleForC.slx", and if C++, refer to "SampleForCpp.slx" for configuration parameters.
 Both models have the different configuration parameters but same blocks.

+## Known issues
+* Spike noise

+   In rare cases, spike noise may be recorded in the data.
+It is presumed that the bit data of serial communication was misread, but the cause is unknown.
+Add filtering as needed.